 With the Sylvania SDVD6655-B’s low price and uncomplicated design, it’s a great option for those on a budget or those who just want to watch their favorite DVDs without having to deal with a complicated device.
-The SDVD655-B has middle-of-the-road disc load times and weak customer support options, but it otherwise offers most of the same features you’d see on any other DVD player.
+The SDVD655-B has middle-of-the-road disc load times and weak customer support options, but it otherwise offers most of the same features you’d see on any of the best DVD players.

 In our tests, we found the Sylvania to be fairly easy to set up and use overall, although not as much as the other players we tested.
 It had cheap-feeling RCA cords that took a little more effort to connect to our TV than the others, and the remote control didn’t have as intuitive of a layout as the others either.
 The player’s IR sensor for the remote control only works in a narrow 60-degree angle, so if you’re sitting at an angle wider than that, you’ll have to move to adjust it.